Just starting to think about building an accessory dwelling unit (ADU) on your property in San Diego? You probably have a lot of questions…

 HOAs

 HOAs (Home Owners Associations) and CC&Rs (Covenants, Conditions & Restrictions) cannot reasonably prohibit development of ADUs.
-We offer several finish options to readily conform to standards for exterior finishes.
+We design exteriors of ADUs to blend with the main home to conform to standards for exterior finishes.

 How do I start to build an ADU in San Diego?